 A little history.

 The first mixed gender organisation (and still by far the biggest) is Le Droit Humain.
-Le Droit Humain was founded in 1898 in France by Georges Martin and Marie Deraismes.
-Martin was a regular Freemason whose lodge initiated Deraismes (!) which of course made a problem.
+Le Droit Humain was founded in 1893 in France by Georges Martin and Marie Deraismes.
+Martin was a Freemason whose lodge initiated Deraismes (!) which of course made a problem.
 The two went on on their own and started with Le Droit Humain.
 Georges Martin saw the possibility to correct two things he did not like in Freemasonry: 1.
 The disallowance to initiate women, 2.
 The Bible in the lodge.

 The above is to give you the rough idea.
-When you look to join a Masonic lodge, see if you can find out something about the Rituals worked and search the internet for more information (or just go and ask).
+When you look to join a Masonic lodge, see if you can find out something about the rituals worked and search the internet for more information (or just go and ask).
 Because I find the subject fascinating, more information will follow below the dividing line.
 But I warn you, it is a maze…!

-Just for Le Droit Humain I have found a long list of names of Rituals.
+Just for Le Droit Humain I have found a long list of names of rituals.
 Here we go:

 - Rite Moderne;